keheintz/PyReduc/README.md

 2) sensfunction.py needs to be improved to allow deletion of points during the fitting.

-3) implementation of optimal extraction (ala Keith Horne).

-4) currently, the 1d extracted files are ascii.
+3) currently, the 1d extracted files are ascii.
 This should be changed to fits format.

-5) testing, testing, testing, debugging, debugging, debugging.
+4) testing, testing, testing, debugging, debugging, debugging.